 Note 14 - Subsequent Events:

-Mozilla evaluated subsequent events from December 31, 2019 through October 16, 2020, the date these financial statements were available to be issued.
-Except as disclosed in the following paragraph, there were no other material subsequent events that required recognition or additional disclosure in these financial statements.
+Mozilla evaluated subsequent events from December 31, 2020 through September 30, 2021, the date these financial statements were available to be issued.
+There were no material subsequent events that required recognition or additional disclosure in these financial statements.